Graveyard of Empires - Chapter 2

 Best case scenario, they would just kill him.

-Most likely, however, things would be far worse.
+Most likely, it would be far worse.

 Potentially, he could refuse his daughter admission to the Ministry.
 He had that authority.
-She would be sent home, but that would generate a report directly to the Minister and it would have Wade signing off on it.
+She would be sent home, but that would generate a report directly to the Minister and it would have Argus signing off on it.
 That would be as big a red flag as Wade could manage to raise, and the Minister could easily overrule his decision and recall Abigail.

-He could also fabricate an illness for her, which would have her sent to the hospital for treatment, but that would be just as ill-advised.
-Best case scenario, it would buy him a few days’ respite while they ran tests on the young girl.
-She would end up here anyway, and the Minister would again have a report on his desk when they found out she was fine.
+He could also fabricate an illness for her, which would have her sent to the hospital for treatment, but that would be just as ill advised.
+Best case scenario it would buy him a few days respite while they ran tests on the young girl.
+She would end up here anyway and the Minister would again have a report on his desk when they found out she was fine.

 In fact, virtually anything he did would generate a report that would get him killed.

 He pushed the worry aside, trying to calm his mind down.
 He turned to the stack of minor problems on his desk that had been piling up over the last few days.
-Forms he had to sign, requests to fill, hundreds of little problems that were easier to manage: flowers for the funeral of an important Aristocrat, coronation ceremonies for new buildings that were requesting Ministry presence at their coronation.
+Forms he had to sign, requests to fill, hundreds of little problems that were easier to manage.
+Flowers for the funeral of an important Aristocrat, coronation ceremonies for new buildings that were requesting Ministry presence at their coronation.
 He signed a few forms and let out a deep sigh.

 "I don't know what to do," he mumbled, rubbing his face with his hands.